FREE DELIVERY IN SWITZERLAND FROM CHF 90.00

 Prosecco is made with Glera grapes that are cultivated and vinified on the hills of Valdobbiadene where the famous Valdobbiadene Prosecco Superiore DOCG is born.
 The Glera grapes were already grown in Ancient Rome.

-THE PROSECCO PRODUCTION PROCESS (CHARMAT METHOD)
+THE PROSECCO PRODUCTION PROCESS

 Handpicked Glera grapes from Valdobbiadene and Conegliano.